“Depression is anger turned inward.” – Freud

 3- Family History: In, “Genetic Epidemiology of Major Depression: Review and Meta-Analysis,” ( Sullivan, et al, 2000), Major Depression is a familial disorder.
 Environmental factors are etiologically significant, but not mutually exclusive to understanding individual patters and presentations.
 Depression is a complex disorder with both genetic and environmental influences.

 4- Substance Misuse: Coping comes in all forms.
 An overwhelming proportion of individuals struggling with substance misuse, describe chronic feelings of depression and anxiety.
-Substance dependance is often a consequence resulting from overuse of substances to mitigate symptoms.
-This is particularly influenced by the shame based nature of dependance.
+Substance dependance is often the result of using substances to mitigate symptoms.
+This is particularly exacerbated by the shame based nature of dependance.

 Getting Help – What To Do When Feeling Depressed

 Feeling depressed?
 See a mental health professional in order to make a proper diagnosis.
-You will go through a comprehensive assessment that takes in to account your family and medial history.
-If you are experiencing thoughts of death, suicide, or have recently made an attempt, please consider the following resources:
+You will go through a comprehensive assessment that takes into account your family and medial history.
+If you are experiencing mild thoughts of death, self-harm, suicide, or have recently made an attempt, please consider the following resources:

 - Your Life Counts – Crisis Line Near You (International)